vtl-28/stuck-on-a-concept/README.md

 ## 🚀 Future Scope <a name = "future_scope"></a>

-- Track users' contribution on the platform and offer rewards to the highest contributors
+- Track users' contributions on the platform and offer rewards to the highest contributors
 - Enforce rules of engagement on the platform
 - Allow students from other programs to have access to the web app
 - Live sessions between the author of the question, and the person offering the help
 - Adding roles and role-based access on the platform for mentors and students
+- PLD sessions for teams

 ## 🏁 Getting Started <a name = "getting_started"></a>